isabelleting/ATM-Assignment/README.md

 ## Description

 An exercise with MIT xPro where the user can deposit and withdraw money from their account.
-The Submit button will be disabled if the user tries to witdraw more than the account has.
+The submit button will be disabled if the user tries to withdraw more than the account has.

 ## How To Run